 Abstract.
-Major sudden stratospheric warmings (SSWs) are extreme wintertime circulation events of the Arctic stratosphere that are accompanied by a breakdown of the polar vortex and are considered an important source of predictability of tropospheric weather on subseasonal to seasonal time scales over the Northern Hemisphere mid- and high- latitudes.
-However, SSWs themselves are difficult to predict, with a predictability limit of around one to two weeks.
-The predictability limit for

-- 5 determining the type of event, i.e., wave-1 or wave-2 events, is even shorter.
+Major sudden stratospheric warmings (SSWs) are extreme wintertime circulation events of the Arctic stratosphere that are accompanied by a breakdown of the polar vortex and are considered an important source of predictability of tropospheric weather on subseasonal to seasonal timescales over the Northern Hemisphere midlatitudes and high latitudes.
+However, SSWs themselves are difficult to predict, with a predictability limit of around 1 to 2 weeks.
+The predictability limit for determining the type of event, i.e., wave-1 or wave-2 events, is even shorter.
 Here we analyze the dynamics of the vortex breakdown and look for early signs of the vortex deceleration process at lead times beyond the current predictability limit of SSWs.
 To this end, we employ a mode decomposition analysis to study the potential vorticity (PV) equation on the 850 K isentropic surface by decomposing each term in the PV equation using the empirical orthogonal functions of the PV.
-The first principal component (PC) is an indicator of the strength of the polar vortex and starts to increase from around 25 days before the onset - 10 of SSWs, indicating a deceleration of the polar vortex.
+The first principal component (PC) is an indicator of the strength of the polar vortex and starts to increase from around 25 d before the onset of SSWs, indicating a deceleration of the polar vortex.
 A budget analysis based on the mode decomposition is then used to characterize the contribution of the linear and nonlinear PV advection terms to the rate of change (tendency) of the first PC.
-The linear PV advection term is the main contributor to the PC tendency at 25 to 15 days before the onset of SSW events for both wave-1 and wave-2 events.
-The nonlinear PV advection term becomes important between 15 to 1 days before the onset of wave-2 events, while the linear PV advection term continues to be the main contributor for wave-1 events.
-By linking the - 15 PV advection to the PV flux, we find that the linear PV flux is important for both types of SSWs from 25 to 15 days prior to the events but with different wave-2 spatial patterns, while the nonlinear PV flux displays a wave-3 wave pattern, which finally leads to a split of the polar vortex.
-Early signs of SSW events arise before the one to two week prediction limit currently observed in state-of-the-art prediction systems, while signs for the type of event arise at least one week before the event onset.
+The linear PV advection term is the main contributor to the PC tendency at 25 to 15d before the onset of SSW events for both wave-1 and wave-2 events.
+The nonlinear PV advection term becomes important between 15 and 1 d before the onset of wave-2 events, while the linear PV advection term continues to be the main contributor for wave-1 events.
+By linking the PV advection to the PV flux, we find that the linear PV flux is important for both types of SSWs from 25 to 15 d prior to the events but with different wave-2 spatial patterns, while the nonlinear PV flux displays a wave-3 wave pattern, which finally leads to a split of the polar vortex.
+Early signs of SSW events arise before the 1- to 2-week prediction limit currently observed in state-of-the-art prediction systems, while signs for the type of event arise at least 1 week before the event onset.